oswaldobapvicjr/performetrics/README.md

 ### Example 1: Using the Stopwatch class

-1. Once you have included **Performetrics** into your Java project, add the following import to your class:
+1. Once available in your Java classpath, add the following import to your class:

     ```java
     import net.obvj.performetrics.Stopwatch;